-- The eligible population is full benefit dual eligible individuals (i.e., anyone with a full Medicaid benefit) aged 21 and over. - States will not be permitted to carve eligible populations out of the AIM Program.
+- The eligible population is full benefit dual eligible individuals (i.e., anyone with a full Medicaid benefit) aged 21 and over.
+Individuals would not be required to have both Medicare Parts A and B. - States will not be permitted to carve eligible populations out of the AIM Program.
 The Secretary will have discretion to allow states to phase in new populations over a defined time frame. - There will be a standard floor for income and asset levels.
-A state would have the option to go above the floor in income, assets or disregards. - There will be a maintenance of effort for existing eligibility levels (e.g., income and asset) for dual eligible individuals.
+A state would have the option to go above the floor in income, assets or disregards, including allowing buy-in and/or spenddown. - There will be a maintenance of effort for existing eligibility levels (e.g., income and asset) for dual eligible individuals.